The K-12 Guide to High-Dosage Tutoring

 Newer, more scalable high-dosage tutoring models

-Increasingly, school districts are adopting online models for high-impact tutoring because of their extremely flexible, online models.
+Increasingly, school districts are adopting online models for high-impact tutoring because of their extremely flexible, digital versatility.

 In particular, programs that are available on-demand 24/7—address some of the principal challenges to scalability, including: